-- September 3, 2010: “Reparations for Mass Human Rights Violations: A Gendered Approach” by Professor Ruth Rubio Marin, Professor, European University Institute, Florence, Italy, sponsored by the Global Legal Studies Center, European Union Center for Excellence, FEMSEM, The Gender and International Policy Research Circle (TARGET) and the Human Rights Initiative, 12:00-1:15pm, Lubar Commons (7200 Law).
+- September 3, 2010: “Reparations for Mass Human Rights Violations: A Gendered Approach” by Professor Ruth Rubio Marin, Professor, European University Institute, Florence, Italy, sponsored by the Global Legal Studies Center, European Union Center for Excellence, FEMSEM, The Gender and International Policy Research Circle (TARGET) and the Human Rights Initiative.
+This is part of the Comparative EU Law Lecture Series, 12:00-1:15pm, Lubar Commons (7200 Law).
 All are welcome, no registration necessary.

 - October 8, 2010: Lecture by Bertha Oliva on Alternative Truth Commission for Honduras, sponsored by GLS, HRI and LACIS, Ingraham Hall.

 - October 12, 2010: Information Session on Study Abroad, conducted by program directors, Professors Heinz Klug, Steven Barkan, Shubha Ghosh and Nina Camic, Noon-1:00pm, Lubar Commons.
 Open to all interested law students.

 - October 14, 2010: South Asia Legal Studies Pre-conference workshop, 2-6pm, followed by dinner for speakers and participants.
 Details